EMI Calculator Flat vs Reducing Rate – Compare Which Interest Type Saves You Money

 Monthly EMI: ₹18,056

-Disadvantages: Much higher cost, no benefit from early prepayment
+Key Disadvantage: Significantly higher total cost, no benefit from early prepayment.

 📈 Reducing Balance Interest